 - Direct workers workers employed directly by ICRC to work specifically in relation to the project. - Contracted workers people engaged through third parties to perform work related to the core functions of the project, regardless of location.
-Volunteers MRCS, other implementing partners and contractors are included in this category. - Community workers people employed or engaged in providing community-based project interventions (this includes people who may benefit from cash-for-works assistance under Activity 3.2, as well as any community workers who may work on community infrastructure under Component 4). - Primary supply workers people engaged by ICRC, or contractors as primary suppliers.
+Volunteers MRCS, other implementing partners and contractors are included in this category. - Community workers people employed or engaged in providing community-based project interventions (this includes people who may benefit from cash-for-works assistance as well as any community workers who may work on community infrastructure). - Primary supply workers people engaged by ICRC, or contractors as primary suppliers.
 These may include, for example, suppliers of road rehabilitation materials like gravel or other goods.